openstack-archive/python-tatuclient/doc/source/install/index.rst

 Install the client from PyPI
 ----------------------------
-The :program:`python-designateclient` package is published on `PyPI`_ and so can be installed using the pip tool, which will manage installing all python dependencies:
+The :program:`python-tatuclient` package is published on `PyPI`_ and so can be installed using the pip tool, which will manage installing all python dependencies:

 .. code-block:: shell-session

-   pip install python-designateclient
+   pip install python-tatuclient

 *Warning: the packages on PyPI may lag behind the git repo in functionality.*